Separate but equal: The Warren Court

 We conclude that, in the field of public education, the doctrine of "separate but equal" has no place.
 Separate educational facilities are inherently unequal.
 Therefore, we hold that the plaintiffs and others similarly situated for whom the actions have been brought are, by reason of the segregation complained of, deprived of the equal protection of the laws guaranteed by the Fourteenth Amendment.

 Although Brown overturned the doctrine of "separate but equal" in institutions of public education, it would be almost ten more years before the Civil Rights Act of 1964 would prohibit racial discrimination in facilities that were deemed public accommodations (transportation, hotels, etc.).

 Additionally, in 1967, under Loving v.
 Virginia, the Warren Court declared Virginia's anti-miscegenation statute, the Racial Integrity Act of 1924, unconstitutional, thus invalidating all anti-miscegenation laws in the United States.
-Chief Justice Earl Warren wrote in the court majority opinion:
+Chief Justice Earl Warren wrote the court majority opinion:

 After Warren Court

 In 1975, Jake Ayers Sr. filed a lawsuit against Mississippi, stating that they gave more financial support to the predominantly white public colleges.
 The state settled the lawsuit in 2002, directing $503 million to three historically black colleges over 17 years.